rhythm999/Zoom-Automation/README.md

 #SAVIOUR OF TEACHERS ACROSS THE WORLD

-This automation simply creates a zoom meeting then take screenshot of the details and copy them too. then it shares the information on social media platforms like rediit , facebook, and whatsapp. in this project i learned
+This automation simply creates a zoom meeting then take screenshot of the details and copy them too. then it shares the information on social media platforms like rediit , facebook, and whatsapp.
+In this project i learned about-

 1-How to automate throughout the website.